Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Tensor Basis

 \subsubsection{Super-diagonal Tensor}

-A super-diagonal tensor is a tensor whose entries outside the main diagonal are all 0 and whose dimensionality is the same.
-In detail, a $N$th-super-diagonal tensor $\tbtensor{G} \in \mathbb{R}^{\overbrace{I\times I\times \cdots\times I}^{N}}$ is a tensor with elements defined as $\tbtensor{G}_{i_1,i_2,\cdots i_N}\in \mathbb{R}$ if $i_1 = i_2,\cdots = i_N$ and $0$ otherwise.
-As shown in Figure~\ref{fig:pre:basic_symbol}, a super-diagonal tensor is indicated as a node with a skew line in TN diagrams.
-Identity tensor $\tbtensor{I}$ is a special super-diagonal tensor with all entries on the main diagonal equal one.
+A super-diagonal tensor is a tensor whose entries outside the main diagonal are all 0 and whose dimensionality is the same as its order.
+An $N$th-order super-diagonal tensor $\tbtensor{G} \in \mathbb{R}^{\overbrace{I\times I\times \cdots\times I}^{N}}$ is a tensor with elements defined as $\tbtensor{G}_{i_1,i_2,\cdots i_N}\in \mathbb{R}$ if $i_1 = i_2,\cdots = i_N$ and $0$ otherwise.
+As shown in Figure~\ref{fig:pre:basic_symbol}, a super-diagonal tensor is designated by a node with a skew line in TN diagrams.
+The identity tensor $\tbtensor{I}$ is a special super-diagonal tensor with all entries on the main diagonal equal to one.
 A hyperedge can be regarded as performing a tensor contraction operation with an identity tensor.